Swan Hill

 The major differences between the jobs held by the full-time equivalent local workers of Swan Hill and Victoria were:

-• A smaller percentage of full-time equivalent local workers employed in Construction (8.5% compared to 11.0%)
+• A smaller percentage of full-time equivalent local workers employed in Health Care and Social Assistance (12.1% compared to 14.0%)

 Emerging groups